metadriverse/trafficgen/README.md

 2. python TrafficGen_demo.py --cfg debug

-generated traffic scenarios will be saved in TrafficFormerV2/heatmap
+Generated traffic scenarios will be saved in TrafficFormerV2/heatmap